On this page:

 The facilities are suitable for nursing all routine infectious diseases including tuberculosis (including MDRTB), meningitis, initial isolation of VHF, SARS, avian influenza, etc. In addition the ward provides the focus for the multidisciplinary team to manage a range of non-contagious cases, and the inpatient HIV service.
 The team also manages patients in isolation elsewhere in the hospital, and on other wards if beds are unavailable on McEntee.

 Urgent new cases not requiring emergency admission can generally be seen within a few days if a referral is faxed or telephoned through to the CIU office.
-Alternatively the unit has Choose and Book slots, and accepts standard referral letters (which can be addressed to individual consultants or to the “Clinical Infection Unit”).
+Alternatively the unit has e-Referral Service slots, and accepts standard referral letters (which can be addressed to individual consultants or to the “Clinical Infection Unit”).
 The CIU directly accepts outpatient new referrals from A&E according to an agreed protocol.

 The unit is a leading UK centre for training of doctors in infectious diseases including Specialist Registrars in Infectious Diseases, HIV Medicine and Medical Microbiology, and ST1/2 doctors training in General Medicine.